 1. Vision

-For the post-2015 era, we envision inclusive Knowledge Societies, in which policy-makers are well informed of ethical challenges and have adequate tools to support them in their decision making process, they regularly seek opportunities to engage and share their experiences with other stakeholders.Brazil, Government: For the post-2015 era, we envision inclusive Knowledge Societies, in which policy-makers are well informed of ethical challenges and have adequate tools to support them in their decision making process, they regularly seek opportunities to engage and share their experiences with other stakeholders.
+We envision inclusive Knowledge Societies, in which all stakeholders are well informed of ethical challenges and have adequate tools to support them in their decision making processes and that they regularly seek opportunities to engage and share their experiences through open and inclusive spaces for information sharing and dialogue .

-[New para] Brazil, Government:
+Alt we envision an inclusive Information Society, in which all stakeholders are informed of ethical challenges and policy makers have adequate tools to support them in their decision making process, through open and inclusive spaces of information sharing, dialogue and consultations

+[New para] Brazil, Government: We reinforce our common understanding that the ethical dimension of the Information Society is a key aspect of the future development and deployment of ICTs, which should be based upon respect for individual rights and well-being, and support the overall social and economic development of societies.

 2. Pillars